-The primary sources of law are the provisions on stock corporations in the Swiss Code of Obligations (CO) and, for listed companies, the Swiss Federal Act on Financial Market Infrastructures and Market Conduct in Securities and Derivatives Trading (Financial Market Infrastructure Act, FMIA).
+The primary sources of law are the provisions on stock corporations in the Swiss Code of Obligations and, for listed companies, the Swiss Federal Act on Financial Market Infrastructures and Market Conduct in Securities and Derivatives Trading.
 In the financial sector, the regulations and practice of the Swiss Financial Market Supervisory Authority (FINMA) regarding corporate governance also have to be complied with.
-As regards executive compensation, listed companies with registered office in Switzerland have to comply with the Ordinance against Excessive Compensation in Listed Companies (OaEC).
+As regards executive compensation, listed companies with a registered office in Switzerland must comply with the Ordinance against Excessive Compensation in Listed Companies.

-Further, there are the listing rules and circulars of the two Swiss stock exchanges, SIX Swiss Exchange (SIX) and BX, in particular the SIX Directive on information relating to corporate governance (SIX Directive Corporate Governance, DCG), obliging issuers to disclose certain information with regard to corporate governance in a separate section of their annual reports on a comply or explain basis.
+Further, there are the listing rules and circulars of the two Swiss stock exchanges, SIX Swiss Exchange (SIX) and BX, in particular the SIX Directive on information relating to corporate governance, obliging issuers to disclose certain information with regard to corporate governance in a separate section of their annual reports on a comply or explain basis.

 Also of relevance is the Swiss Code of Best Practice for Corporate Governance (SCBP) published by Economiesuisse, a federation representing the interests of the Swiss business community.
 The SCBP contains non-binding recommendations that serve as guidelines for good governance.
-The SCBP primarily addresses listed companies, but is also used by non-listed companies and other organisations.
-Economiesuisse in addition has issued the Guidelines for institutional investors governing the exercise of shareholder rights in Swiss listed companies containing best practice for the exercise of shareholders' rights by institutional investors.
+The SCBP primarily addresses listed companies, but it is also used by non-listed companies and other organisations.
+Economiesuisse, in addition, has issued the Guidelines for institutional investors governing the exercise of shareholder rights in Swiss listed companies, containing best practice for the exercise of shareholders' rights by institutional investors.

-Last, there are proxy voting guidelines of influential proxy advisers, such as Ethos (Ethos - Schweizerische Stiftung für nachhaltige Entwicklung) or ISS, which include corporate governance principles (see question 2).
+Lastly, there are proxy voting guidelines of influential proxy advisers, such as Ethos or ISS, which include corporate governance principles.